-The Company has an Audit and Risk Management Committee which comprises of three non-executive directors and a majority of whom are independent directors.
+The Company has an Audit and Risk Management Committee which is comprised of three non-executive directors, a majority of whom are independent directors.
 The Committee is chaired by an independent director, who is not the chair of the Board.
 The Audit and Risk Management Charter can be found on the Company's website at https://stanmore.au/investors/corporate-governance.
-The relevant qualifications and experience of the members of the Audit and Risk Management Committee and the number of times the committee met throughout the reporting period and the individual attendances of the members at those meetings are disclosed in the Annual Report.
+The relevant qualifications and experience of the members of the Audit and Risk Management Committee and the number of times the committee met throughout the reporting period and the individual attendances of the members at those meetings are disclosed in the 2024 Annual Report.

-Before the Board approved the Company's financial statements for 2023, it received written assurances from the Chief Executive Officer and Chief Financial Officer that to the best of their knowledge and belief, the declaration provided by them in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.
+Before the Board approved the Company's financial statements for 2024, it received written assurances from the Chief Executive Officer and Chief Financial Officer that to the best of their knowledge and belief, the declaration provided by them in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.
+Equivalent informal assurances were provided for the half-year financial reports.